 Even if names were censored from the records, Brin says the documents filed with California regulators wouldn't reveal anything different from what Google previously disclosed about the self-driving cars' collisions in a summary posted online three weeks ago.

-Brin says the total number of accidents climbed to 12 within the past week when a self-driving car was rear-ended.
-Google says its self-driving cars have never been at fault, though in one accident a company employee controlling the car hit another vehicle.
+Brin says the total number of accidents climbed to 12 within the past week when another of Google's self-driving cars was rear-ended at a traffic signal.
+Google says its self-driving cars were at fault in just one of the accidents.